Prison Officer Compensation Claims

 HM Prison Services’ Duty of Care

 HM Prison Service has a duty to provide prison officers with a safe working environment.
 Should this duty not be met, the risk of injury can be heightened.
-If this happens and you are hurt as a consequence, you may be in a position to make a claim for compensation.
+If this happens and you are hurt, you may be in a position to make a compensation claim.

-In spite of a zero tolerance to violence policy, assaults by inmates can still occur as they are usually incidents that cannot be foreseen or prevented by employers.
-In cases involving assault, it is often necessary to show that the employer failed to keep you safe during an assault by proving the following:
+In spite of a zero tolerance to violence policy, assaults by inmates on prison officers can still occur as they are usually incidents that cannot be foreseen or prevented by employers.
+In cases involving assault, it is often necessary to show that the employer failed to keep you safe during an assault by providing the following:

 Claiming compensation in these cases can be difficult as the regulations associated with assault involving third parties are limited.
-That’s why it is important to seek legal advice if you have been injured in an assault by a prison inmate.
+This is why it is so important to seek legal advice from a specialist solicitor if you have been injured by a prison inmate.